Jamin-Software-Foundation/orinayo/USER-GUIDE.md

 When the second paddle is moved **down**, then it will play a fill for the current playing variation.
 When it is moved **up**, then it plays a break for  the current playing variation.

-### Lava Genie
+### Sonicake NeoUke
-The Lava Genie behaves like the LiberLive C1.
+The Sonicake NeoUke behaves like the LiberLive C1.
 However, it can only be used as a MIDI controller.
 There is currently no support for using the internal sounds with Orin Ayo in harmony like the LiberLive C1.
 #### Chords
-It also uses the modified 7 basic chord key mapping and the 21 advanced key mapping from LiberLive C1.
+It also uses the basic 7 basic chord key mapping and the 21 advanced key mapping set on the device.

-#### Start and Stop
-Press the Lava Genie Logo to start the OrinAyo arranger and use the Lava Genie rhythm stop button to stop the arranger.

-Pressing any of the 21 chord keys before doing so will cause the arranger to play an *intro* style variation before starting and an *end* style variation before stopping.

 #### Style Variations/Sections (A,B,C,D)
-Press the Lava Genie Logo while the music plays to cycles the style variations A-->B-->C-->D-->A.
+The Sonicake NeoUke does not have any support for stop, start or style variation control.

 ### Artiphon Instrument 1 and Chorda
 With Artiphon Instrument 1 and Chorda, only the first five pads are used like a Guitar Hero controller.
 The strum bridge pads are used to provide control (strum, start/stop, fill, next/previous section).